 Hydraulic surge control valves are currently being developed to reduce hydraulic failures associated with system use.
 Upon activation, the current system instantaneously applies over 3000 psi to the system.
-The new "slow opening" valves will allow for the even pressure build-up within the system.
-Prototype testing was completed in the third quarter of FY03.
-Kits will be installed by operational units using 3400 funding.
+The new "slow opening" valves will allow for the even pressure build-up within the system. (b)(5) Kits will be installed by operational units using 3400 funding.